TaxWaveTaxWave

 Most self-employment tax debt follows the same pattern: income arrived, taxes were not set aside, and the gap compounded.
 Fixing the current balance is one step — staying current going forward requires a straightforward but consistent system.

-If a balance already exists, the IRS offers resolution programs at every stage: installment agreements for manageable balances, Offer in Compromise when the balance is not realistically collectible, and the IRS Fresh Start Program for qualifying taxpayers with liens or substantial back-tax balances.
-TaxWave determines which option fits your numbers during a free consultation.
+For Medical Billing & Coding Professionals, the right route depends on the numbers: installment agreements for manageable balances, Offer in Compromise when the balance is not realistically collectible, and penalty relief or lien withdrawal under the broader IRS Fresh Start Program for qualifying taxpayers.
+TaxWave's Enrolled Agents determine which option fits during a free consultation.

 Related Roles